 My mom developed an autoimmune disorder called Myasthenia Gravis almost 20 years ago.
 It was difficult for her to manage for the first few years, but she eventually found out that a gluten-free diet helps her manage her symptoms almost as well as her medication.
 It was a little devastating at first as my mom and I are huge bakers.

-Gluten-free flour is different that regular flour.
+Gluten-free flour is different from regular flour.
 It changes the texture and the shelf-life.
 Baked products have a tendency to get hard within a day or so and can also become quite crumbly.
 We were so cautious about baking with it to the point where we never actually tried.

 Since I’ve started ratio baking, I’ve wondered how it might enable me to bake for her.
 Instead of relying on recipes that are not always accurate, I have ratios and weights that I can play with so I can get closer to my intended goal.
 It was a bit of a winding journey to get to this particular ratio recipe, but it was well worth it.